PAX (event): Expansion to more cities

-The first PAX South was held in San Antonio, Texas at the Henry B. Gonzalez Convention Center on January 23–25, 2015.
+The first PAX South was held in San Antonio, Texas, at the Henry B. Gonzalez Convention Center on January 23–25, 2015.
 It set a PAX record for highest attendance for an inaugural year.
-In October 2021, ReedPop announced that PAX South would be discontinued, citing that the event had not seen significant growth since its inaugural edition.
+But the event saw little growth in later years, and was cancelled in October 2021.

-New verticals
+Specialty events

-In 2011, Penny Arcade launched PAX Dev, a new event exclusive to the game developer community to "speak freely and focus entirely on their trade".
-Differentiating itself from other game developer events like GDC, PAX Dev does not allow press.
+From 2011 until 2020, Penny Arcade held PAX Dev, an annual event meant to allow the game developer community to "speak freely and focus entirely on their trade".
+Unlike other game-developer events like GDC, PAX Dev did not allow press.
 750 people attended in 2011.

-At PAX South 2017, Penny Arcade and ReedPop announced that a new event type, PAX Unplugged, would be held on November 17–19, 2017, at the Pennsylvania Convention Center in Philadelphia.
-The event was designed as a tabletop-exclusive convention, a gaming segment which was only incidental in other PAXes.
+At PAX South 2017, Penny Arcade and ReedPop announced that a new event type, PAX Unplugged, would be held on November 17–19, 2017, at the Pennsylvania Convention Center.
+The event focused on tabletop games, a type that was only incidental in other PAXes.

 Name of PAX in Seattle

-PAX was originally known as the "Penny Arcade Expo", a Seattle-only event, but quickly became known by its acronym "PAX".
-As part of an expansion into new cities, Seattle's PAX was renamed "PAX Prime" in 2010.
-On November 18, 2015, it was silently confirmed that PAX Prime was being renamed to PAX West.
+PAX was originally known as the "Penny Arcade Expo", but quickly became known by its acronym "PAX".
+Seattle's PAX was renamed PAX Prime in 2010 and PAX West in 2015.